unicode-org/icu/icu4c/source/tools/tzcode/readme.txt

 0. Note, these instructions will only work on POSIX type systems.

 1. Obtain the current versions of tzdataYYYYV.tar.gz (aka `tzdata') from the FTP site given above.
 Either manually download or use wget:

    $ cd {path_to}/icu/source/tools/tzcode
    $ wget "ftp://elsie.nci.nih.gov/pub/tzdata*.tar.gz"

-2. copy only one tzdata*.tar.gz file into the icu/source/data/in/ directory (you may have to create this directory)
+2. Copy only one tzdata*.tar.gz file into the icu/source/tools/tzcode/
+   directory (this directory).

    *** Make sure you only have ONE FILE named tzdata*.tar.gz in the
        directory.